Framing your basement walls is the first phase of learning how to finish a basement. I do love the smell of lumber dust on a cool fall morning.

 Brian

-Brian – You’re welcome and good question.
-Yes and no. No, I didn’t at first.
-Yes, I went back and added some 2×4 blocking before the drywall crew came in.
+Brian - You're welcome and good question.
+Yes and no. No, I didn't at first.
+Yes, I went back and added some 2x4 blocking before the drywall crew came in.
 During the walk-through with my drywall guy he mentioned where I would need to add blocking.
 I marked those spots with a Sharpie pen and then added it in before they started.
 Took maybe an hour.
-The key was just remembering that where-ever a drywall sheet might end, you’ll need some framing for them to nail into.
+The key was just remembering that where-ever a drywall sheet might end, you'll need some framing for them to nail into.

 Good luck finishing your basement, yes you can do it! – Jason